tobe2098/aberlloc/To-do notes.md

 # To do
 (Mainly posix, remember all arenas should use a mutex to avoid threading problems).
 1. Fixed size buffer with functions like the video (simple arena malloc) DONE
 2. Dynamic growth with chaining (chained arena malloc, need special free arena, need linked list and pointer to last.
-No real cost) IN PROGRESS
+No real cost) DONE
  - Memblock single linked list delte (done) for destroy memblock in static(done) and virtual(done).
-IN linkedv_arena same but single linked list to see if it is there (error if not on the top) or large page (done).
+In linkedv_arena same but single linked list to see if it is there (error if not on the top) or large page (done).
  - Pass scratch fixes (done)
  - Fix large block address pass (done)
  - Make pagealign of starting arena not optional, protect first page for readonly linkedv (remove all the base_ptr stuff) (bad for performance, discarded)
- - Add large memblocks to Linkedv (only if size exceeds total size) and all funcs (discarded) 2.5 Add error flags for the -1 returns DONE
+ - Add large memblocks to Linkedv (only if size exceeds total size) and all funcs DONE 2.5 Add error flags for the -1 returns DONE
 3. Virtual memory mapping extension (virtual mmap malloc) DONE 3.1 Scratch spaces mmaps (QuickScratch->StaticArena?
 Cannot merge) and not really quick
-- Combo: 2 and 3 (virtual mmap extends up to a size param, then new block of pages to avoid OOM allocation failure). (chained virtual mmap alloc) (VirtualLinkedArena)
+- Combo: 2 and 3 (virtual mmap extends up to a size param, then new block of pages to avoid OOM allocation failure). (chained virtual mmap alloc) (VirtualLinkedArena) DONE
-4. Create a vector class that uses 3 & combo (vlarray) WITH ADDITIONAL PAGE TO HAVE HEADER, NOT PAGEALIGNED 4.5. within arena scratch that leaves space for ret val, (Only in high capacity (either real or virtual)) !!-!!Scratch spaces as reset states of arenas with an offset parameter for the return type alloc. (option only for arenas that are not in limited size blocks/pages, as the scratch space has to be big.).
-4.6 Before jemalloc, make the arenas self-allocate and deallocate by putting them at the front of the arena, no memory_page alignment.
-Could also remove the alignment need in the large memory block, or make it optional (only opt out if called pushblock).
 4.7 SuperSafeScratch (guarded by blocked pages, memset before and after(with volatile, avoid optimizing away)).

 5. Or change to [mimalloc](mimalloc_notes.md)